-There are two accounts of its origins in which the first one is about a European trader, traveling in a ship dedicated to St. Anne, was shipwrecked off the coast of Talawila in the early half of the 18th century.
+There are two accounts of the church’s origins.
+The first one is about a European trader, travelling in a ship dedicated to St. Anne, who was shipwrecked off the coast of Talawila in the early half of the 18th century.
 As the place where they landed wasn’t very hospitable, they sought a place to rest their aching limbs and souls.
 They spied a large banyan tree at a distance and they approached it with the statue of St. Anne which they had in their possession.
 This image, they placed in the tree with the captain of the ship vowing to return again and build a church if his business prospered.
 The European trader obviously met with success as he desired, and kept his word by building a church at the place where the statue of St. Anne stood in its glory.

 The other account is that in the 17th century, a poor Portuguese man journeyed from Mannar to Colombo in order to seek a livelihood.
 However, he failed to do so and was returning by the coast, when he happened to fall asleep under a large tree at Talawila at the site of the present church.
 He dreamed that he saw an image at the foot of the tree, with lighted tapers burning on each side.
 Waking up from his sleep, he saw with astonishment that the image was actually there.

 In this confusion, he prayed loud and at that moment was suddenly dazed and awestruck by the ‘great awakening light’, which illumined the form of St. Anne herself.
 The mother of the Holy Virgin in her glorious presence stood before him and told him that the image he had seen was intended as a representation of herself and that he should build a church there, christen it after her, and preserve in it the relic that had so graciously been revealed to him.
 Impressed and moved by this experience, the poor man set out to build a small Chapel.